-To all parents who were ever concerned about their teenage son’s or daughter’s addiction to their smartphone: you have serious grounds for worry, a new study suggests.
+To all parents who were ever concerned about their teenage children’s addiction to their smartphone: you have serious grounds for worry, a new study suggests.

 Is your teenager glued to their phone?
 Are they always online, checking social media, or looking at cat and bunny videos?
 Well, researchers from the Korea University in Seoul, South Korea, say you have grounds to worry.